noxitylabs/asn-information-site/README.md

 ## Customization

 Select the color from [this page](https://picocss.com/docs/customization.html) and overwrite the variables in important.css.
-Use "Pink Dark scheme (Forced)" from variable generator.
+Use "Color" Dark scheme (Forced)" from variable generator.

 ## Authors